tothpeter/development-cheat-sheet/README.md

 # Development cheat sheet
-This is my little collection of usefull code snipepts.
+This is my little collection of useful code snippets.